-Component Purpose and link to strategy Maximum opportunity Operation and performance measures Fees To provide an appropriate reward to attract and retain high-calibre individuals with the relevant skills, knowledge and experience to progress the Company strategy. £10,000 will be paid to the Non-executive directors receive a standard annual fee, which is paid on a quarterly basis in arrears.
-Additional fees may also be paid to recognise the additional work performed by members of any committees set up by the Board, and for the role of chair of a committee.
-Fees are reviewed on an annual basis, but are not necessarily increased at each review.
-Fees are set at a rate that takes into account: § market practice for comparative roles; § the financial results of the Company; § the time commitment and duties involved; and § the requirement to attract and retain the quality of individuals required by the Company.
+Component Purpose and link to strategy Maximum opportunity Operation and performance measures Fees To provide an appropriate reward to attract and retain high-calibre individuals with the relevant skills, knowledge ■ The maximum annual fees paid to non-executive directors is £50,000 for a non-executive director role, and £100,000 for the role of Chairman.
+An additional £10,000 will be paid to the individual acting as Chairman of the Audit Non-executive directors receive a standard annual fee, which is paid on a quarterly basis in arrears.
+Additional fees may also be paid to recognise the additional work performed by members of any committees set up by the Board, and for the role of chair of

+Component Purpose and fink to strategy the Committee.
+Maximum opportunity Operation and performance Freezeweeviewed on an annual basis, - Compăñy strategy. but are not necessarily increased at each review.
+Fees are set at a rate that takes into account: market practice for comparative roles; the financial results of the Company; the time commitment and duties involved; and the requirement to attract and retain the quality of individuals required by the Company.
 The remuneration of the non-executive directors is a matter for the Board to consider and decide upon.
 There are no performance measures related to non-executive directors' fees.